 9 – Make Time for Character Meet and Greets

-The most popular character meet and greet at Epcot is the Character Spot in Future World.
-Here you can meet Mickey, Minnie, and Goofy.
-There are loads of other characters located throughout Epcot however that shouldn’t go overlooked!
+While meeting Mickey, Minnie, and Goofy is always high on everyone’s list, there are loads of other characters located throughout Epcot however that shouldn’t go overlooked!
 Epcot is the only place guests can meet the popular Frozen sisters, Anna and Elsa.
 Same goes for the beautiful Mulan!
 More unique characters like Baymax from Big Hero 6and Joy and Sadness from Inside Out are also ready for hugs.
 Epcot holds such a great mix of classic characters and unique ones that it would be a shame to miss out on these meet and greets!

 10 – Fireworks and Dinner